Why we wrote this guide

 Performance licenses and YouTube are related to music publishing.
 In order for YouTube to allow users to upload videos containing music, they obtained from performance license from the PROs - ASCAP, SESAC and BMI.
 Performance licenses are needed any time a song is played publicly (ie - radio, live performance, broadcast, and online video).

 A sync license is one that dictates how music publishers and record labels are paid as a result of their music being featured with a visual component.
 This may include film, TV, games, broadcasts, commercials, and web video.
-Sync licenses are typically individually negotiated and paid directly to music publishers, record labels, or their representatives.
+Sync licenses are individually negotiated independently by and paid directly to music publishers, record labels, or their representatives.
 The revenue generated is usually referred to and categorized as a sync fee or sync royalty.

 Relative to YouTube, sync royalties are generated via advertising.
 They are the lion share of the monies to be collected on the network.
 The royalty amount is directly tied to the viewing analytics within the YouTube system.
 It’s important to note that not all views generate the same amount of money, but we’ll get into this in more detail later.